sttz/trimmer-extras/Docs/manual/using_trimmer.md

 Unlike Build Profiles, the Editor Profile does not include check boxes to set wether to include options in the build.
 All options are always available in the editor.
 Options that have neither the [CanPlayInEditor](xref:sttz.Trimmer.OptionCapabilities.CanPlayInEditor) or [ExecuteInEditMode](xref:sttz.Trimmer.OptionCapabilities.ExecuteInEditMode) capability are not displayed in the Editor Profile.

 Instead of using the Editor Profile's internal configuration, it's also possible to choose a Build Profile as source for the configuration used in the editor.
 Use the drop down at the top of the Editor Profile and choose «Editor» for the internal configuration or any other Build Profile in your project to use that profile's configuration.
-Note that when you've selected another profile, you can no longer edit the Options directly in the Editor Profile and you need to swtich to the selected Build Profile to edit them.
+Note that when you've selected another profile, you can no longer edit the Options directly in the Editor Profile and you need to switch to the selected Build Profile to edit them.

 Besides testing Build Profiles in the editor, this also allows to create configuration profiles, i.e. Build Profiles that are only used as a configuration preset for use in the editor.
 You can e.g. set up a debugging profile to quickly enable a set of debugging options in the editor.